a2stuff/a2d/res/notes/testplan.md

 * Launch DeskTop.
 Ensure nothing is selected.
 Press Open-Apple+Solid-Apple+Down.
 Verify that nothing happens.

 * Launch DeskTop.
 Open a window.
 Locate an executable BIN file icon.
 Double-click it.
 Verify that nothing happens.
 * Launch DeskTop.
 Open a window.
 Locate an executable BIN file icon.
 Hold Solid-Apple and double-click it.
-Verify that nothing happens.
+Verify that it executes.
 * Launch DeskTop.
 Open a window.
 Locate an executable BIN file icon.
 Select File > Open.
 Verify that it executes.
 * Launch DeskTop.
 Open a window.
 Locate an executable BIN file icon.
 Press Open-Apple+O. Verify that it executes.
 * Launch DeskTop.
 Open a window.
 Locate an executable BIN file icon.
 Press Solid-Apple+O. Verify that it executes.